datasoftsrl/cinefm/README.md

 $ curl -sL https://raw.githubusercontent.com/datasoftsrl/cinefm/master/install.sh | bash -
 ```

-After installation is completed, remeber to edit configuration at
+After installation is completed, remeber to edit configuration (by default at
-`$HOME/.cinefm.json`.
+`/opt/cinefm/config.yml`), remembering **not to use tabs**.

 To start the file manager service, use this `systemd` command: